HarryMumford/CV/README.md

 | [Projects](#Projects) | [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Interests](#Interests) | [Contact](#Contacts) |

 Driven by my competitive nature, and passion for learning I am determined to achieve my goal of becoming a software developer.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what exictes you about tech.
+After completing Makers Academy I feel confident in my ability to learn new technologies and I am eager to start building exciting projects.
+I get a great satisfaction from solving problems with a methodical approach.

 ## Projects